Jason Denkevitz - Guitar and Guitar Synth

 Born November 12, 1953, Independence, MO.

 Keith began playing music at the age of 13 on a Sears Silvertone six string guitar and taking lessons from the neighborhood guitar teacher.
 This quickly came to an end when the neighborhood band needed someone to play bass.
-He got a Univox violin bass, a Fender Bassman 50 watt amp, and a 2-12 inch speaker cabinet and started playing bass.
+He got a Univox violin bass, Fender Bassman 50 watt amp with 2-12 inch Fender speaker cabinet and started playing bass.

 While living in the Midwest (Kansas) during the 70’s he had the fortunate opportunity to play with individuals such as: Darryl Holligsworth (Jerry Hahn Quartet); Mark Minkler (Brian Lasser, Jordan Sandke, Brandon Vance); Nan Geary/Andy Markley (Equinox).
-Keith played in local bands such as the popular Sahara (Joe Horton/Steve Braswell) while being in the back up band for Gay Brewer.
-It was during this time that he purchased his 1974 Fender Jazz bass and two years later had the frets removed.
+Keith played in local bands such as the popular Sahara (Joe Horton/Steve Braswell) while being in the backup band for Gay Brewer.
+It was during this time that he purchased his 1974 Fender Jazz bass and had the frets removed.

-In 1981 he moved to Atlanta feeling that the Midwest was not supporting the arts.
-Here he played with numerous groups and individuals such as Charles Williams (Allman Brothers, Phish, Col. Bruce Hampton and The Aquarium Rescue Unit); Nancee Kahler/ Steve McCraw (Crack the Sky); David Romine (Greg Allman, Peabo Bryson); Dan Coy; Sandy Corley (Face of America); Bill Shirk (Derek Trucks); Ricky Keller (Kansas, Project Z) and his good ol’ friend Bill Kahler.
-For the next twenty years he played, worked as a mechanical engineer and on occasion was a sound man for local groups in Atlanta and Athens Ga.
+In 1981 he moved to Atlanta, GA.
+Here he played with numerous groups and individuals such as Charles Williams (Allman Brothers, Phish, Col. Bruce Hampton and The Aquarium Rescue Unit); Nancee Kahler/ Steve McCraw (Crack the Sky); David Romine (Greg Allman, Peabo Bryson); Dan Coy; Sandy Corley (Face of America); Bill Shirk (Derek Trucks); Ricky Keller (Kansas, Project Z) and his good friend Bill Kahler.
+For the next twenty years he played music, worked as a mechanical engineer, and on occasion was a sound man for local groups in the Atlanta and Athens .

-In 2001 he put the bass down because of burnout and moved to Connecticut.
-It was 4 years later when he picked it back up and moved to Baltimore, Maryland.
-It is in Baltimore that he met Jason Denkevitz and started up the group ‘Steam Theory’.
+In 2001 he moved to Connecticut and took a 4 year hiatus from playing.
+2005 he moved to Baltimore, Md., met Jason Denkevitz and started up the project ‘Steam Theory’.